Structured governance assurance for UK school governing boards.

 Headteacher Performance Management

-Sets, reviews, and assesses objectives for the headteacher.
+Sets, reviews and assesses objectives for the headteacher.
 Involves an external adviser.
 Links to SIP outcomes and professional development.

 Annually + mid-year review